popsi-techy/Automated-secret-rotation-using-AWS-secrets-manager/README.md

 The `pythonLambdaFunction.zip` file contains the Lambda function code along with its dependencies.
 This zip file simplifies the deployment process and ensures that all required libraries are included.

+## Design Solution

+For a deeper understanding of the design choices, architecture, and considerations behind the automated secret rotation system, refer to the [Design Solution Document](./Design%20Solution%20Document).